weaponeer/tamiyaplate_xaviernx_3dfrankencam/README.md

 ## Platform setp

+This is mostly a platform project, as that is where most of the time has been spent.

 - A203 with nvme 2TB, wifi optional.
+Xavier NX 16GB module.
 - flashed with nVidia L4T linux -- # R35 (release), REVISION: 4.1
 - development tools for below
 - librealsense (and kernel patches)